eberhab/m20/reading_writing_floppies.md

     dd if=floppy.img of=floppy_unpadded.img bs=2048 count=1
     dd if=floppy.img of=floppy_unpadded.img bs=2048 skip=2 seek=1

-The the image can be written with a single command, based on the mixed floppy composition defined in the config:
+Then the image can be written with a single command, based on the mixed floppy composition defined in the config:

     gw write --diskdefs diskdefs.cfg --format="olivetti.m20" floppy_unpadded.img